 - Focused first on selling to NYC and also New Jersey.
 Interest is coming from anyplace that's a hot spot.

 Thanks for listening!
-Thanks to Mitch for joining me and for his efforts.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Thanks to Mitch for joining me and for his efforts.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.